National Trust Executive Leadership

 Senior Vice President for Historic Sites

 Omar Eaton-Martínez is the senior vice president for historic sites, where he leads the preservation, interpretation, and overall stewardship of 28 National Trust Historic Sites across the country to tell the full American story.
 He has had leading roles in racial equity organizations like Museums and Race: Transformation and Justice and Museum Hue as well as a part of the Museum as Site for Social Action project.
 Omar participated as an American Alliance of Museums Diversity, Equity, Accessibility, and Inclusion (DEAI) Senior Fellow, which is dedicated to diversifying museum boards.
-He is a gubernatorial appointee to the Maryland Lynching Truth and Reconciliation Commission, the first commission of its kind in the country.
-Omar is the current president of the board of directors for the Association of African American Museums and a member of the executive council for the Association for the Study of African American Life and History.
+He serves as a trustee for the International National Trusts Organisation and serves on the board of directors for the Association of African American Museums as Immediate Past Chair.

 Di Gao